Hawaii Ocean Time-series (HOT)

-Figure 10 and Figure 11 show the contoured time-series record for salinity in the upper 1000 dbar for all HOT cruises through 2019.
+Figure 10 and Figure 11 show the contoured time-series record for salinity in the upper 1000 dbar for all HOT cruises through 2021.
 Some of the bottles in Figure 11 are plotted at density values lower than the indicated sea surface density.
 This is due to surface density changing from cast to cast within each cruise and even between the downcast and the upcast during a single cast.

-Surface salinity is variable from cruise-to-cruise, with no apparent seasonal cycle and some substantial interannual variability.
+Surface salinity varies from cruise-to-cruise, with no apparent seasonal cycle and some substantial interannual variability.
 The salinity maximum is generally found between 50 and 150 dbar and within 24-25 σθ.
 Salinity anomalies in the salinity maximum seem to be related to rainfall anomalies in the central North Pacific dominated by basin-scale oscillations such as ENSO (El Niño/Southern Oscillation) and the PDO (Pacific Decadal Oscillation) (Lukas, 2001).
 The salinity minimum is found between 400 and 600 dbar (26.35-26.85 σθ).
 There is no obvious seasonal variation in this feature, but there are distinct periods of higher than normal minimum salinity.
 These variations are related to the episodic appearance at Station ALOHA of energetic fine structure and sub-mesoscale water mass anomalies (Lukas and Chiswell, 1991; Kennan and Lukas, 1995).
 The anomalous high salinity centered at 400 dbar in early 2001 was apparently caused by the passing of an eddy during HOT-122 (Lukas and Santiago-Mandujano, 2001).
 This caused anomalous values in all the hydrographic variables observed at the ALOHA station.
 A similar feature centered at 350 dbar was observed in mid-2012 during HOT-241, however its anomalous values were not as extreme as during HOT-122.

 Detailed records of features observed over the years can be found in the Yearly Data Reports.